Women in the Middle Ages: Crimes concerning labor

 There is evidence in the Leet Jurisdiction in the City of Norwich from the 13th and 14th centuries that women were charged with breaking the assize of ale as well as keeping back money from the sale of corn.
 Women were also cited with buying corn outside of the city walls where taxes were not collected and either keeping it for their families or re-selling it and making an illegal profit.
 Women listed as bakers, poulterers, brewers, and books were also cited as transgressors of borough ordinances in York in 1301.
 One study found that women were more involved in crimes against the market in one particular town in England after the Black Plague than they were before.

-Civil Discourse of Women
+Civil discourse of women

-Although many women served in more traditional roles, and it was mainly men who had a more influential hold over society, that doesn't mean women didn't participate in civil discourse.
+Although many women served in more traditional roles, and it was mainly men who had a more influential hold over society, that does not mean women did not participate in civil discourse.
 Even though the voices of women were heavily suppressed due to society's undemocratic nature, they still had a voice through writing, or in courts or synod.
 Although there are not many interpretations available on women's civic practices, it is believed that they participated heavily through writings and letters, a quieter way of participation.